Pythonity/icon-font-to-png/README.md

 [first](https://github.com/odyniec/font-awesome-to-png) iteration of the concept.

-Package is considered to be in beta status and no backwards compatibility (if you use it inside your project) between (minor) versions is provided.
+Package is considered to be in beta status and no backwards compatibility (if you use it inside your project) between versions is guaranteed.

 Packages required for running  and testing are listed in `requirements` directory.

 ## Installation
-Make sure you have required packages for [Pillow installation](https://pillow.readthedocs.org/en/3.0.x/installation.html).
+Make sure you have required packages for [Pillow installation](https://pillow.readthedocs.org/en/3.1.x/installation.html).

 With `pip` (recommended):
 ```